Half of Americans choose cremation

 The reason?
 In 1963, after centuries of insisting on full-body burials, the Vatican lifted the ban on cremation.

 "People still ask us if it is OK to be cremated," said Mary Ellen Gerrity, director of the Office of Cemeteries for the Roman Catholic Diocese of Metuchen, New Jersey.
 Apparently, it takes time to get used to a new idea.
-"Actually, we have a crematory on the property, and yeah, it's a very busy operation."
+"We have a crematory on the property," she said.

-Scattering ashes is not permitted by the church, Gerrity said, and leaving the "cremated remains on the mantel at home, that's not a proper burial," either.
+Scattering ashes (referred to as 'cremated remains' by the church) is not permitted under Catholic rules.

+Gerrity said, leaving the "cremated remains on the mantel at home, that's not a proper burial."
 In her diocese, and many others, people can place the cremated remains in a niche in the mausoleum.

 Along with cost, geography and religion, Jorgenson said, another important element is tradition.